 Leaders focus on effectiveness, and managers focus on efficiency.

 Effectiveness and Efficiency are two fundamental goals all businesses over the world are pursuing, however, more often, there’re lack of clarify upon their true means and how to achieve them accordingly.

 Effectiveness is doing the right things, and efficiency is doing things right: Business must ensure both efficiency and effectiveness, and with agility, if you are to be successful.
 Efficiency is doing things right with minimum inputs and resources (do it right the first time) and effectiveness is doing the right thing by following the principles and leading in the right directions.
 Leaders focus on effectiveness, to ensure business having the vision and well-defined goals to reach it; while managers focus on efficiency, “efficiency" is the relationship between how much time (or labor) you expected or planned to expend, versus what the actual was.
 If you expend less time or labor than expected, you were efficient.

-Quality (Efficiency + Effeciveness = Q) is doing the right thing right, the first time, with zero backlog and wastage and highest customer satisfaction rate.
+Quality (Efficiency + Effeciveness = Q) is doing the right thing right, the first time, with no backlog and wastage and highest customer satisfaction rate.
 Generally, you have to have effectiveness first, and then make the effect more efficient.
 Efficiency means a way to measure how good you are in what you are doing in terms of available resources.
 Then it is a good way to measure the effectiveness and bottom line is the economy.
 Efficiency is to do what is effective, achieve high customer satisfaction with less operating cost, and achieve productivity and satisfaction for employees using good team work.